 Hey guys!
-Sven back with another 31 in 31!
-Over the next month, I will be taking a look at each team’s players to watch out for going into the 2018-19 fantasy hockey season: The 31 in 31 daily segment.
+Sven back with another 31 in 31.
+Over the next month, I will be taking a look at each team’s players to watch out for going into the 2019-20 fantasy hockey season.
 This analysis features everything from surefire studs, to sleepers, to streamers, deeper league holds, even to rookie-eligible prospects that may make an appearance at some point this season.
 Please let me know if you guys enjoy this type of material!
 Reminder that the stat totals are from last season.
 Last year my previews went alphabetically, but this year we’re going to go division-by-division, starting with the top team.
 On our second stop on the 31 in 31 tour, we visit the San Jose Sharks.
 The Sharks season can be summarized by Katy Perry’s 2008 hit “Hot n Cold”.
 They showed signs of being one of the elite, and signs of being a defensive nightmare.
 Despite their captain’s departure, this team still has a very good core with a few years of window left.